When Greek philosopher Plato said that music gives “wings to the mind”, he may have had a point.

 Develops Spatial Intelligence

-Who would think learning an instrument would help with architecture, engineering, or math?
+Who would think that learning an instrument would help with architecture, engineering, or math?

-Well, it turns out that music education develops a ‘spatial intelligence’ that helps children visualize how various elements should go together.
+Well, it does!
+It turns out that music education develops a ‘spatial intelligence’ that helps children visualize how various elements should go together.

 This kind of intelligence is critical to the sort of thinking needed for solving advanced mathematics problems to relatively simple endeavors that children struggle with, such as managing to pack a book-bag with everything that will be needed for the day.